 The tone of portions of Ashley Tisdale's Guilty Pleasure album, while still being musically upbeat and catchy teen pop, is filled with breakup songs like "It's Alright, It's OK" and "Me Without You", confessional songs like "What If" and topical, angsty songs like "How Do You Love Someone?", reflecting Ashley's then-recent breakup with dancer boyfriend Jared Murillo.
 Many other songs, interestingly enough, show a (relatively) playfully Hotter and Sexier side to her ("Hair"; "Crank It Up").

-Similar to Freddie Mercury, Patrick Cowley's third and final album, Mind Warp, was produced while he was dying of AIDS, and its title and content reflect his increasingly distorted perception of reality.
+Patrick Cowley's third and final album, Mind Warp, was produced while he was dying of AIDS, and its title and content reflect his increasingly distorted perception of reality.

 The Fairport Convention album Liege and Lief was recorded while the band was still reeling from a car accident that killed original drummer Martin Lamble and injured several of the other members.